danielcharrua/secure-encrypted-form/README.txt

 * The destination email (your email)
 * Your PGP public key in ASCII armored version

-For exporting your public key you can run in any console (must have GnuPG):
+Hint: to see your private key you can enter your computer console and run two commands, one to list and one to export (must have GnuPG):

+`
+gpg --list-keys
-`gpg --armor --export username@email`
+gpg --armor --export username@email
+`

 Remember your public key needs to be exported in ASCII armored version, this means that will be surrounded with:

+`
-`-----BEGIN PGP PUBLIC KEY BLOCK-----
+-----BEGIN PGP PUBLIC KEY BLOCK-----

 your-long-key-string-will-be-here

------END PGP PUBLIC KEY BLOCK-----`
+-----END PGP PUBLIC KEY BLOCK-----
+`

 Once the shortcode is placed into a page or post, it will render a form with the following fields: